Analysis of the impact of fear in the presence of additional food and prey refuge with nonlocal predator-prey models: Model Formulation

-The model (\ref{eq:eq3}) becomes a predator-prey interaction where the growth rate of prey species is affected with fear of predators, the additional food is provided to predators, and the predators follow Beddington-DeAngelis functional response towards available food.
-The parameter $\alpha=t_{A}/t_{u}$ signifies the quality of additional food compared to the prey species if $t_{A}$ is chosen to be the time taken by the predator to handle per unit of additional food.
+Now, a predator species usually does not depend only on one particular prey, so let us assume an additional/alternative food source of biomass $A$ is uniformly distributed to the habitat where the predator and prey interact.
+It is considered that the amount of additional food is proportional to the number of encounters the predator is having with additional food.
+Let the parameter $\alpha=t_{A}/t_{u}$ signify the quality of additional food compared to the prey species if $t_{A}$ is chosen to be the time taken by the predator to handle per unit of additional food.
 Also, if $e_{A}$ is considered as the constant representing the rate of movement of the predator at the time of searching to detect the alternative food source, then $\eta=e_{A}/e_{u}$ represents the effectual ability of the predator species to detect the additional food.
 It means $\eta A$ is the quantity of additional food the predator can notice relative to the prey species.
+Hence, in this case, the model becomes

+The model (\ref{eq:eq3}) is a predator-prey interaction where the growth rate of prey species is affected by fear of predators, additional food is provided to predators, and the predators follow Beddington-DeAngelis functional response towards available food.

-Now, the predator, at the time of searching and handling the alternative food sources, the targeted prey can successfully hide in such a place which is not accessible to the predators, creating a prey refuge.
+When the predator spends time searching and handling alternative food sources, the targeted prey can successfully hide in places that are not accessible to the predator, creating a prey refuge.
 Here, it is considered that $m$ is the fraction of prey hiding, which leaves $(1-m)$ portion of prey provided to the predator.
-Now, if many predators are exposed to the prey species, which is inadequate in the environment, they start to involve intra-specific competition.
+Now, if many predators are exposed to prey species that are inadequate in the environment, they become involved in intra-specific competition.
 Gaining more food becomes the priority in such a scenario.
 We have considered parameter $\mu_{2}$ as the intra-specific competition rate of predator species.
-Hence, summing up all the assumptions we finally propose the temporal model in (\ref{eq:det1}) as following:
+The parameter $l$ is associated with predator interference during consumption, while $\mu_{2}$ signifies intra-specific competition among predators that arises from factors other than direct consumption \cite{hsu2001rich, bazykin1998nonlinear}.
+Such competition may stem from habitat limitations, territorial conflicts, mating competition, resource scarcity, or dominance hierarchies among predators.
+Hence, summing up all the assumptions, we finally propose the temporal model as follows:

-The system parameters are chosen to be positive in the system along with $r>d$ and $b\mu_{1}>ca\eta A$.
+with non-negative initial conditions.
+The system parameters are chosen to be positive along with $r>d$.